 Additional cores tend to give progressively diminishing returns in performance.

 Existing single core application architecture is not automatically compatible with multi-core hardware.
 For this reason, a new analysis of the data flow is necessary.

-Wherever possible, it is best to minimise the number of positions where core synchronisation occurs.
+Wherever possible, it is best to minimize the number of positions where core synchronization occurs.

-To illustrate the above, industry engineers quote examples where single core applications were converted to multi-core equivalents but with a resulting decrease in performance.
+To illustrate the above, we can quote examples where single-core applications are converted to multi-core equivalents but with a resulting decrease in performance.
 Such cases typically required consequent redistributions of the associated sub-systems.
 The ensuing tasks sometimes proved less than straightforward and needed a redesign to reduce the level of integrated functionality.

-In this article, we have considered some emerging motor vehicle technologies and seen how in-car electronics system designers, developers and engineers seek to combine safety and security with other essential design and performance considerations.
+In this article, we have considered emerging motor vehicle technologies.
+Furthermore, we have seen how in-car electronics system designers, developers, and engineers seek to combine safety and security with other essential design and performance considerations.
 In embedded systems for the automotive industry, hypervisors enable the partitioning of differing in-car systems with varying levels of security.
-Type-0 hypervisors tend to be more secure and less prone to hacking; their codebase is minimal, as the peripherals of the associated system(s) necessarily provide virtualisation support.
-Consequently, embedded multi-core processors look set to become widely specified for ADAS and other in-vehicle systems including improved displays, communication advances and smart-city information networking.
+Type-0 hypervisors tend to be more secure and less prone to hacking; they are small, as the peripherals of the associated system(s) necessarily provide virtualization support.
+Consequently, embedded multi-core processors look set to become widely specified for ADAS and other in-vehicle systems, including improved displays, communication advances, and smart-city information networking.